Skip to main content

 • “The music, visuals, and characters all coalesce to create a lively, immersive world that is simultaneously grounded and ethereal.”

-• “That, combined with the photographic backgrounds and the gorgeous BGM, makes for a memorable experience.”
+• “That, combined with the photographic backgrounds and the gorgeous BGM makes it for a memorable time.”

 • “The dialogue is a bit difficult to understand at times due to a lack of voice acting and the visuals department is lacking compared to some modern titles we have today, but being rough around the edges does not detract from the experience the game gives overall.”